Official statistic

 One of our strategic goals is that students’ access, success and progression are not limited by their background, location or characteristics.

 If our approach to regulating student outcomes is working, we anticipate that more students will succeed in, and progress from, higher education, and for any improvement in these student outcomes to extend to students from disadvantaged backgrounds.
-Combined completion and progression rates, including those for disadvantaged students, as measured by KPM 6 using the CEED methodology, should therefore increase, while the gap between CEED rates from disadvantaged backgrounds and other groups should close.
+Combined completion and progression rates, including those for disadvantaged students, as measured by KPM 6 using the CEED methodology, should therefore increase, while the differences between CEED rates from disadvantaged backgrounds and other groups should reduce.

 In the most recent year, the CEED rate was:

-• 53.6 per cent for ‘significantly disadvantaged’ students and 60.6 per cent for ‘economically precarious’ students.
+• 5 per cent for ‘significantly disadvantaged’ students and 61.0 per cent for ‘economically precarious’ students.

 When separated by level of study, KPM 6 shows that the highest CEED rates across all three groups of students, across the time scale, was among students on undergraduate courses with postgraduate components, followed by first degree students, and lastly other undergraduate students.